On strong sharp phase transition in the random connection model: Introduction

 and that $t_T\ge (D^*_\varphi)^{-1}$.
 The following result is the content of our Theorem \ref{tmoments_2}.

 \begin{theorem} For $t<t_T$ there exists $\delta_1\equiv\delta_1(t)$ such that $\esssup\limits_{v\in\BX}\BE_t e^{\delta_1 |C^v|}<\infty$. \end{theorem}

+We would like to emphasize that Theorem \ref{t:intro1} applies as soon as $t_T>0$, without making any further assumptions on the state space or the connection function.
 An important special case of a RCM is the stationary marked RCM.
 In that case $\eta$ is a Poisson process on $\BX:=\R^d\times\BM$ with intensity measure $t\lambda_d\otimes\BQ$, where $\BM$ is a complete separable metric space, $\lambda_d$ denotes Lebesgue measure on $\R^d$ and $\BQ$ is a probability measure on $\BM$.
 The connection function $\varphi$ is assumed to be translation invariant in the sense of \eqref{e:4.1}.
 In the {\em unmarked case} $|\BM|=1$ it was proved in \cite{Meester95} that $t_T= t_c$, provided that the (in a sense) minimal integrability assumption $\int\varphi(0,x)\,dx<\infty$ is satisfied and assuming that $\varphi(0,x)$ is a non-increasing function of the Euclidean norm of $x$.
-This is a weak version of a sharp phase transition.
-It was shown in \cite{KuePenrose24} that the cluster size has an exponential tail, provided the connection function has a bounded support.
+It was shown in \cite{KuePenrose24} that the cluster size has an exponential tail, provided the connection function is supported by the unit ball.
 Afterwards, this strong sharp phase transition was derived in \cite{Higgs25} for an isotropic (and monotone) connection function with possibly unbounded support.
 Even in this very special case of an (unmarked) stationary RCM, Theorem \ref{t:intro1} extends all these results without making any assumption other than the integrability of $\varphi$.
 In the marked case, the situation is considerably more complicated.
 To state a second main result of our paper, we define $d_\varphi(p,q):=\int\varphi((0,p),(x,q))\,dx$ for $p,q\in\BM$.
 Our Theorem \ref{t:main} (and Remark \ref{r:suff}) shows the following.
 To avoid trivialities, we assume that $\int d_\varphi(p,q)\,\BQ^2(d(p,q))>0$.

 \begin{theorem} Suppose that $\xi$ is a stationary marked random connection model and assume that

 where the essential supremum refers to $\BQ$.
 Then $t_T=t_c\in(0,\infty)$ and $\int \BE_{t_c} |C^{(0,p)}|\,\BQ(dp)=\infty$. \end{theorem}